vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Osaka.
 Senri Ethnological Studies No. 50. pp. 71–113.

-2004 The Relation between the Skandapurān. a and the Avantyakhaṅḍa. in: Bakker, Hans T. (ed.), Origin and Growth of the Puranic Text Corpus with Special
+2004 The Relation between the Skandapurāṇa and the Avantyakhaṅḍa. in: Bakker, Hans T. (ed.), Origin and Growth of the Puranic Text Corpus with Special

-Reference to the Skandapurān. a.
+Reference to the Skandapurāṇa.
 Delhi.
 Papers of the 12th World Sanskrit

 Conference Vol. 3.2. pp. 79–109.

 2005 The Rise of the Warrior Goddess in Ancient India.
-A Study of the Myth Cycle of Kauśikī-Vindhyavāsinī in the Skandapurān. a.
+A Study of the Myth Cycle of Kauśikī-Vindhyavāsinī in the Skandapurāṇa.
 Thesis, Groningen.

-Yugapurān. aA critically edited text of the Yugapurān. a by D.R.
+YugapurāṇaA critically edited text of the Yugapurāṇa by D.R.
 Mankaḍin: Journal of the United Provinces Historical Society XX (1947), 32–64.

 Yuktidīpikā